SoroushE/distortion-computational-aspects/README.md

-# distortion-computational-aspects
+# Code for "Computational Aspects of Distortion"

-Code for "Computational Aspects of Distortion"
+This repository contains the code used in paper "Computational Aspects of Distortion".